 - A cast iron pan is perfect for this recipe because it browns beautifully and goes in the oven.
 Just make sure it’s well seasoned.

-- I think chicken cooked on the bone has more flavor (and the crispy skin is omgdelicious) but you could substitute skinless, boneless breasts or thighs.
+- Chicken cooked on the bone has more flavor than boneless (and the crispy skin is delicious) but you could substitute skinless, boneless breasts or thighs.
 If using breasts, be careful not to overcook them or they’ll be dry.

 - For a gluten free version, just leave out the flour.
 The sauce won’t be quite as thick but the flavor will be identical.